Paul reached out to me and wanted to share this Naam prikh noum with Carolina reaper recipe with the hot sauce community. Thanks Paul!

 The chili recipe is for a northern Thai chili dip called “Naam prikh noum”, a fresh chili pepper dip eaten with fresh vegetables or even simply with sticky rice.
 Traditionally, this recipe is mainly made with Thai green chilies, however, I’ve had other equally authentic recipes which were red and green chilies and tomatoes.
 This is what I went for.

 My recipe as follows.

-If the Carolinas are previously dried, reconstitute in just a little warm water without pressing the pods.
+If the Carolina Reaper pepper pods are previously dried, reconstitute in just a little warm water without pressing the pods.
 Lightly smash the garlic.
-Cut shallot length-wise into 3-4 pieces.
+Cut shallot lengthwise into 3-4 pieces.